 Traditionally, it stands for implementing the star or snowflake schema from the perspective of the data warehouse BI solution.

 Centralized data modeling means a generic data model consisting of some commonly used tables, relationships, and hierarchies that are shared across the organization.
-These elements the starting point for Power BI report development to anyone eligible, interested, and capable to do so.
+These elements are the starting point for Power BI report development to anyone eligible, interested, and capable to do so.
+They can be kept on the Power BI report server.

 Data can be loaded into the Power BI report by importing it from another source, such as the data warehouse database specially optimized for business intelligence operations.